 This trigger is compatible across many different camera brands.
 It supports high-speed sync up to 1/8000s, and normal front and rear curtain sync, and it can be used to trigger all of the Westcott FJ series lights.

 Another powerful and budget-friendly battery-powered strobe.
-This strobe has more juice than the FJ200.
+This strobe has more juice than the FJ 200 strobe.
 It is capable of high-speed sync up to 1/8000s, as well as TTL and rear curtain sync, and it has a really impressive 0.05 to 1.3 second recycle time.
+This recently updated model also features a touch screen!

-This kit includes one FJ220 and one FJ400 strobe, an FJ-X3 M Universal Wireless Trigger, and a carrying backpack.
+This kit includes one FJ 200 strobe and one Westcott FJ400 II Strobe, an FJ-X3 M Universal Wireless Trigger, and a carrying backpack.

 Westcott Optical Spot by Lindsay Adler